dstrack/APEX-IR-Zip-Download/README.md

 # APEX-IR-Zip-Download
 pl/sql code for downloading of large APEX Interactive Reports as ZIP files.
 In case you have to download very large reports from an APEX Instance that is running behind a web proxy server or in cases where you have to download reports with more rows than the technical limit allows you to use, you can use the method to successfully download these reports.
-The Sample App can be installed in an APEX 5 Workspace.
+The Sample App can be installed in an APEX 5 (or higher) Workspace.

 Usage: